Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Conclusion and Discussion

-It is important to emphasize that the observed patterns described above only allow me to make statements about whether or not the observed distribution is random: we cannot say whether the ``real/natural'' proportion of female professors $p_s$ (without the implicit quota) would be larger, smaller or precisely the same.
+It is important to emphasize that the observed patterns described above only allow me to make statements about whether or not the observed distribution is gender-blind: we cannot say whether the ``real/natural'' proportion of female professors $p_s$ (without the implicit quota) would be larger, smaller or precisely the same.
 Furthermore, direct discrimination in implicit quotas (which leads to discrimination in both directions), gender differences in personal attributes, preferences, and implicit biases are not mutually exclusive.
 There is even a plausible link between biases and direct discrimination; as \cite{goldin2014pollution} argues, if men perceive women as less qualified and care about the prestige of their profession, they may fear that a woman's entering a profession signals a change in the prestige of the profession and therefore might block entry to otherwise qualified women.

-The analysis in this paper is sufficient to show that hiring is not ``gender blind''.
+The analysis in this paper is sufficient to show that hiring is not gender blind.
 My work, therefore, has several implications for both further research and policy.

-Concerning research, any ex-post analysis of performance measures and researcher productivity should be conducted only with the caveat in mind that there might be implicit quotas that could potentially lead to substantially more quality \emph{heterogeneity} among the underrepresented groups that might be obscured when researchers only consider averages.
+Concerning research, any ex-post analysis of performance measures and researcher productivity should be conducted only with the caveat in mind that there might be implicit quotas.
+Implicit quotas could potentially lead to substantially more quality \emph{heterogeneity} among the underrepresented groups that might be obscured when researchers only consider averages.

 Concerning policy, my results imply that funders and organizations that engage in diversity pressure without explicit targets should be conscious of the potential for implicit quotas and carefully monitor progress.
 My results also imply that if policymakers have a specific diversity target in mind, then an explicit quota might be more effective, as implicit quotas might incur the exact costs as explicit quotas while not achieving the same level of progress.